igormedeiros/igormedeiros/README.md

 - 👋 Hi, I’m @igormedeiros
-- 👀 I’m interested in AI
+- 👀 I’m interested in AI and RPA
 - 🌱 I’m currently working on Pytho automation, machine learning
 - 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me igor.medeiros@gmail.com